mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 has been worked around by having third party package managers.
 They are not really a solution for end user deployment, because you can't tell them to install a package manager just to use your app.
 On these platforms you must produce self-contained applications.
+Same applies when destination platform is missing (up-to-date versions of) your application's dependencies.

 The traditional approach to this has been to bundle dependencies inside your own project.
 Either as prebuilt libraries and headers or